anza-xyz/pinocchio/README.md

 ## Crate feature: `std`

-By default, `pinocchio` is a `no_std` crate.
+By default, Pinocchio is a `no_std` crate.
 This means that it does not use any code from the standard (`std`) library.
-While this does not affect how `pinocchio` is used, there is one particular apparent difference.
-In a `no_std` environment, the `msg!` macro does not provide any formatting options since the `format!` macro requires the `std` library.
-In order to use `msg!` with formatting, the `std` feature should be enabled when adding `pinocchio` as a dependency:
+While this does not affect how Pinocchio is used, there is a one particular apparent difference.
+Helpers that need to allocate memory, such as fetching `SlotHashes` sysvar data, are not available.
+To enable these helpers, the `std` feature must be enabled when adding Pinocchio as a dependency:
 ```
-pinocchio = { version = "0.7.0", features = ["std"] }
+pinocchio = { version = "0.10.0", features = ["std"] }
 ```

-Instead of enabling the `std` feature to be able to format log messages with `msg!`, it is recommended to use the [`pinocchio-log`](https://crates.io/crates/pinocchio-log) crate.
-This crate provides a lightweight `log!` macro with better compute units consumption than the standard `format!` macro without requiring the `std` library.

 ## Advance entrypoint configuration